 Who are we?

-Carnforth Rotarians are enthusiastic, fun-loving and active volunteers who get together most weeks of the year for dinner, fellowship and professional networking.
+Carnforth Rotarians are enthusiastic, fun-loving and active volunteers who get together most weeks of the year (currently via Zoom) for dinner, fellowship and professional networking.
 We have a varied programme of informative guest speakers and enjoy social events such as ladies nights, day trips to local attractions and theatre trips.
 We are an equal opportunities, diverse group of men and women who work to an agreed set of standards.

 All Carnforth Rotarians agree to comply with the following policy statements on payment of their annual membership subscription to Rotary International: